kanuu-io/docs/getting-started/setup-paddle.md

 You will need this **API key** and the "**Vendor ID**" (located at the top of the page) [in the next step](./setup-kanuu).

+You will also need to set Kanuu up as a Paddle 'Approved Domain'.
+Head over to "*Checkout > Checkout Settings > Approved Domains*" and you can add `kanuu.io` here.
+This will allow Kanuu to load Paddle's checkout models for your account.